balopat/hpstr-jekyll-theme/_posts/2015-12-13-Verify-your-design.md

 1. Distributed and parallel systems require specification
 2. The demand for distributed and parallel systems is growing
 3. Testing these systems is hard
-4. Working with a verifiable design is cool
+4. Verifiable design is an important addition to tools for making better software

 ###1.
 Distributed and parallel systems require specification